Index For Information

-UK in 2001) and demand the last few years has been driven by the good marketing folks at UGG Australia® and, of course, the people buying their boots as well as the knock off ones.
+UK in 2001) and demand in the beginning of this decade was been driven by the good marketing folks at UGG Australia® and, of course, the people buying their boots as well as the cheap knock off ones.
 This helps to explain why our skin prices rose 30% to 60% between the spring of 2010 and the spring of 2012.
 To put it in the words of Decker's Corp. (parent company of UGG Australia®), "........as